kunzleigh/kla-firebase-poker/README.md

 * Ionic cli and cordova `npm install -g cordova ionic`

 ## Build and run the app!
-* From the project directory run `npm install` followed by `ionic serve` to serve the app to http://localhost:8100
+* From the project directory run `npm install | ionic serve` to install dependencies and serve the app to http://localhost:8100

 ## (Coming soon) Link to Ionic Pro for mobile deploys.